Enquire Now

 How machine learning works?

+Now that we understand what Machine learning is, we need to have a fair understanding of how machine learning works.
 The data scientists or machine learning experts are working to build a model, following four steps.
 Let us look at them:

 1. How to prepare a set of training data